The first step on the road to recovery.

-The first is the most obvious: your hard disk fails, and you need to restore your backup to a replacement hard disk.
+- The first is the most obvious: your hard disk fails, and you need to restore your backup to a replacement hard disk.
 Since that replacement drive is empty, you don’t have EaseUS Todo installed to process the recovery.
-In fact, your machine won’t even boot; Windows isn’t on that empty hard drive!
+In fact, your machine won’t even boot because Windows isn’t on that empty hard drive!

-The second scenario is malware, and you want to restore your system to an image backup taken prior to the malware’s arrival.
-You can’t boot into Windows, since you wouldn’t be able to restore it to its prior state while it’s running; you can’t overwrite a file while it’s being used, and that especially true if the file is part of the operating system itself.
+- The second scenario is malware.
+You want to restore your system to an image backup taken before the malware’s arrival.
+You can’t boot into Windows, since you can’t restore it to its prior state while it’s running; you can’t overwrite a file while it’s being used.

 In both cases, as well as a few others, the solution is to boot from something else.

-That “something else” is the EaseUS Todo Emergency disk.
-When you boot from it, it automatically runs a copy of EaseUS Todo you use to locate your backup image and restore that image to your computer’s hard drive.
+That “something else” is the EaseUS Todo emergency disk.
+When you boot from it, it automatically runs a copy of EaseUS Todo you use to locate your backup image and restore that image to the computer’s hard drive.

 You can create the emergency disk at the time you need it, but only if you have a separate working system on which to do that.
-More commonly, you’ll want to create the disk prior to needing it, while your system is working normally.
+More commonly, you’ll want to create the disk before you need it, while your system is working normally.
 I’ll expand on this below.

 Creating an Emergency Disk

 Run EaseUS Todo.
-Click on Tools in the toolbar, and then Create Emergency Disk in the resulting drop-down menu.
+Click on Tools on the far right and then Create Emergency Disk in the resulting drop-down menu.

 You’ll then be shown a dialog box containing several choices.